069 – Perfective and imperfective verbs – Practice

 Ты купи́л йо́гурт?

-Have you bought the yogurt? (you were supposed to)
+Have you bought the yogurt? (action was expected to happen)

 Понима́ть (imperfective) / поня́ть (perfective) – to understand